Atlantic City takeover threat reopens residents' old wounds

 Abdullah Anderson lost his barber shop to a fire in January and agonized over whether to open somewhere else, largely because of uncertainty over what the state might have in mind for downtown.
 He reopened in a different spot because he said his customers rely on the barber shop as a de facto community center.

-"I didn't know whether it was worth it to reopen if the state takes over," Anderson said.
+"I didn't know whether it was worth it to reopen if the state takes over," he said.
 "Do they want us off this avenue?
 How much might taxes go up?
 Who knows what they're going to do when they take over?"

 Nael Zumot came here from Jordan but has found it tough.
 More people seem to come through the doors of his downtown deli to bum a cigarette or ask for a dollar than to buy something.